Call for Applications

 Key areas of the Fellowship programs include national identity formations, immigration, LGBTQ+ issues, xenophobia, Antisemitism, Islamophobia, racism, political extremism and discrimination against Roma.
 The Fellowship programs are designed as an interdisciplinary human rights dialogue with experts, policy makers, stakeholders and actors of civil society.

-The Fellowship programs in Berlin, Copenhagen and Warsaw will end with the 7th International Annual Conference of Humanity in Action, which will take place in Athens/Greece from June 23 to June 26, 2016.
+The Fellowship programs in Berlin, Copenhagen and Warsaw ended with the 7th International Annual Conference of Humanity in Action, taking place in Athens/Greece from June 23 to June 26, 2016.
 Around 110 participants of the five European Humanity in Action Fellowship programs, which take place simultaneously in Amsterdam, Berlin, Copenhagen, Paris and Warsaw, as well as the international alumni network of Humanity in Action will spend this conference together.
 All conference related costs (including travel, accommodation and meals) are covered by Humanity in Action.